Rugby Colorno: History

 Rugby Colorno was founded in 1975 as an Under-19 team, by Paolo Pavesi, to participate in the Italian Junior Championships.
 They were a group of young beginners inexperienced in the area, the pitch borrowed from the parish, with open air changing rooms and using buses to travel to matches.
 They won promotion to the Top12 in the 2018-19 season.

 For the 2019–20 season, fly-half Leonardo Mantelli is a permit player for Zebre in the Pro14.

 Anthem

 The club's official anthem, "Non sarai mai solo" by the DJ and composer Hunterwolf and the songwriter Jacopo Mack Rosa has been released in late 2021.
 The song also features the mezzosoprano Carling Chiu and the video is directed by Danilo Barozzi.

 Current squad

-The Colorno squad for the 2022–23 season is:
+The Colorno squad for the 2025–26 season is:

+Chronicle

-Club Partnerships
+Club partnerships

 Rugby Colorno is in partnership with Premiership Rugby side Leicester Tigers.
 The partnership helps to drive development of rugby across the world along with building sustainable links between players, partners and communities.